mtreinish/stestr/README.txt

 subunit or be converted into a subunit stream can be accepted).

 A mailing list for discussion, usage and development is at https://launchpad.net/~testrepository-dev - all are welcome to join.
+Some folk hang out on #testrepository on irc.freenode.net.

 CI for the project is at http://build.robertcollins.net/job/testrepository-default/.